mcp-shark/mcp-shark/docs/development.md

 ## Database Schema

-The database schema is managed by `mcp-shark-common`.
-See the common package for schema details.
+The database schema is managed in `lib/common/db/init.js`.
+See the schema definition for details.

 ## Debugging